Skip to main content

 monkeybusinessimages/iStock/Thinkstock

 Physical activity is good for the body.
-For children, it promotes growth and development and should be encouraged throughout the day.
-At least 60 minutes of activity a day helps older children and adolescents grow strong bones and muscles, build endurance and maintain a healthy weight.
-There's mounting evidence that moderate to vigorous physical activity also helps boost children's critical thinking skills, grade point averages and standardized test scores.
+For children, it promotes health and fitness and should be encouraged throughout the day.
+At least 60 minutes of activity a day helps older children and adolescents grow strong bones and muscles and is associated with better mental health.
+There's mounting evidence that moderate to vigorous physical activity also helps boost children's critical thinking skills, memory and performance in school.

-Plan time in your schedule for your children to engage in at least 60 minutes of physical activity each day, which can accumulate with shorter chunks throughout the day.
+When kids aren’t in school, plan time in your schedule for your children to engage in at least 60 minutes of physical activity each day.
+This can be through shorter chunks throughout the day or one larger block of time.
 Remember to praise, reward and encourage your kids' physical activity.

 Physical Education

 For healthy lifestyles, children need both free play and specific instruction on physical skills.
-An easy way for kids to meet this goal is by participating in physical education as part of the school day when in school.
-During times when children are at home whether school is out or cancelled, block off a certain time for your kids to engage in physical activity, like what would be done in school.
+An easy way for kids to meet this goal is by participating in physical education as part of the school day.
+During times when children are at home, whether school is out for scheduled breaks or cancelled due to weather, block off a certain time for your kids to engage in physical activity.
 The best physical education is age appropriate and fun.

 Organized Activities

 Adults or kids can organize active play.
-There are active indoor games such as Simon Says, and dozens of games to play outside — hopscotch, jump rope, dodge ball, badminton and volleyball.
+There are active indoor games such as Simon Says, and dozens of games to play outside — hopscotch, jump rope, dodgeball, kickball and volleyball.
 Depending on the season, plan trips to a local bowling alley, swimming pool or skating rink when those options are available.

 Make Fitness Part of Your Child's Day

-For those who are able to when school is in session, walking to and from school with younger kids and allowing older children to walk or ride their bikes to school can be a great way to incorporate activity while you save on trips to the gas station.
-When school is not in session, walk or bike with your kids when you can and organize family walking or bicycling trips around the block.
+When school is in session and you're able to do so, walking to and from school with younger kids and allowing older children to walk or ride their bikes to school can be a great way to incorporate activity while also saving on trips to the gas station.
+When school is not in session, walk or bike with your kids when you can and organize family walking or bicycling trips around the neighborhood or at a local park.

-When going to play outside isn’t an option, your children can play interactive video games that require physical activity such as tennis, bowling or baseball.
-You also can use dance videos and active video games for some physically-active television time.
+If screen time is unavoidable, look for ways to make it active.
+Try interactive video games that require physical activity such as tennis, bowling or baseball.
+You also can use dance and aerobic video games for some physically active television time.

 Get Help With Household Chores